-This section describes the features for connecting I/O devices and explains the characteristics of some I/O devices as well.
+This section includes information about I/O device connectors and also explains the characteristics of some of the I/O devices.

-I/O features are special connectors (or ports) for attaching I/O devices.
-An I/O connector refers to the physical connector on the computer that allows you to connect an external I/O device.
+The system board of your computer includes connectors (or ports) for attaching I/O devices.
+An I/O connector refers to the physical connector on the computer that you can use to connect an external I/O device.
 These connectors are also called ports because they provide a communication pathway into the computer for an I/O device.
 Each port is identified by a number and an address that distinguishes it from other ports.
 No two ports can have the same address.
 The terms I/O connector and I/O port are often used to mean the same thing.